 Peraza, 24, is sponsored by Monster Energy and Vans.
 He comes from a BMX family – his brother, Kevin Peraza, has won multiple X Games competitions.

-“My dad was into it since he was young, and my older brothers did it,” he said.
+“My dad was into it since he was young, and my older brothers did it,” Victor Peraza said.
 “As the younger brother, I wanted to be like them and do the same.
 That’s what led me to BMX, and I love it.”

-Tucson has a large BMX community, he said, but without much support.
+He said while Tucson has a large BMX community, it historically hasn’t had received much support.

 “When Premises Park opened, it was a game changer.
 One of the local guys invested in the entire BMX community,” he said.
 “Before that, we would travel to Phoenix and California every weekend just to ride skate parks that wouldn’t kick us out.”